 Here’s the cool part: the process of preparing for that big customer meeting actually yielded a big chunk of raw material that could serve as the basis for at least one piece of great content.

-Keep in mind we’re not talking about standard marketing collateral here (although you could probably use this material to optimize your collateral), rather we are talking about the custom, specialized presentations and reports that are being prepared for this one meeting.
+Keep in mind we’re not talking about standard marketing collateral (like spec sheets and brochures), rather we are talking about the custom, specialized presentations and reports that are being prepared for this one meeting.

 Of course, this raw material still needs to be parsed, sanitized (sensitive information removed), reworked, etc., but that is a job for your marketing expert.